helanabi/terminal-weather/README.md

 * `1`: filesystem error
 * `2`: bad usage
 * `3`: bad configuration
+* `9`: unknown error

 ## Future Improvements

+- Custom output delimiter and separator
+- Custom field labels
+- User defined colors
-- Show weather icon in terminals that support it
+- Weather icon in terminals that support it
-- Add caching functionality for offline usage
+- Caching functionality for offline usage

 ## Limitations

 `To do`

-## Copyright
+## License

-Copyright (C) 2026 Hassan El anabi
-Terminal-weather comes with ABSOLUTELY NO WARRANTY.
-You may redistribute copies of Terminal-weather under the terms of the GNU General Public License.
+This project is licensed under the GNU General Public License v3.0 or later.
-For more information about these matters, see the file named COPYING.
+See the COPYING file for details.